 My uncle used to be into freestyling when he lived with us as kids, so he showed me and my sister a few moves in my drive way.
 I thought it was the coolest thing I've ever seen.

 Favorite skate video?

 XYZ Stars and Bars.
 Not sure if it's my favorite, but it was the first video I had as a kid, so I watched it religiously.
 That and the Airwalk 95 promo video.
-Jason Lee was playing tennis, I thought it was hilarious.
+Jason Lee was playing tennis to mitigate his elbow pain (it's a real thing) from skateboarding, I thought it was hilarious.

 What was the turning point where you able to quit doing construction and focus solely on skateboarding?

 I had a bunch of jobs after high school that paid the bills until I figured out what the hell I was gonna do with my life.
 I was skating but not as much as I should've been.
 I rode for Powell and they kind of called me out one day, "so do you want to do this for real, or what?"
 I was down to make a run at it, as I probably would always kick myself if I hadn't.
 They hooked me up with a working Visa, so I moved to California to give it a go.
 I guess it worked out.

 What’s the story behind filming that line with the super long boardslide?